Bwindi Forest Impenetrable National Park

 Bwindi Impenetrable National Park for Gorilla trekking uganda

 This biologically diverse region for gorilla trekking Uganda also provides shelter to a further 120 mammals, including several primate species such as baboons and chimpanzees, as well as elephants and antelopes.
-There are around 350 species of birds hosted in this forest, including 23 Albertine Rift endemics.
+There are around 350 species of birds hosted in bwindi impenetrable national park forest, including 23 Albertine Rift endemics.

 The neighboring towns of Buhoma and Nkuringo both have an impressive array of luxury lodges, rustic bandas and budget campsites, as well as restaurants, craft stalls and guiding services.
 Opportunities abound to discover the local Bakiga and Batwa Pygmy cultures through performances, workshops and village walks.